creasedigital/spotify-clone/README.md

 No flexbox or css grid layout was used, purely CSS float and position

-The cover image was designed by me
+The cover image was designed by me using Adobe Illustrator

 To view the project click https://creasedigital.github.io/spotify-clone/